vineelko/patina/docs/src/dxe_core/events.md

 An "event" is used to track events of interest to the firmware.
 See:
 [Section 7.1.1](https://uefi.org/specs/UEFI/2.10_A/07_Services_Boot_Services.html#efi-boot-services-createevent) of the UEFI spec for a discussion of what an event is and how it is used in the firmware.
-In the Rust DXE Core event database, an event object contains the following data:
+In the Patina DXE Core event database, an event object contains the following data:

 | Data       | Purpose                                                    | Applies to                 |